matklad/terminal-editor/plan.md

   that returns the first workspace folder's fsPath or falls back to process.cwd().
 Updated both Terminal instantiations in extension.ts to use workspace root.
 Added unit test verifying Terminal respects working directory and integration test confirming workspace root is used correctly.
-- [ ] Make tests check `SLOW_TESTS` variable.
+- [X] Make tests check `SLOW_TESTS` variable.
 From this point on, if a test takes longer than 500ms, it should be running only if `SLOW_TESTS` is set.
 Run tests to see which ones are slow.
 Apply this rule to them.
+  Implementation notes: Added SLOW_TESTS environment variable check to the "Run command shows runtime updates" test (which takes ~3s).
+Test is skipped unless SLOW_TESTS=1 is set.
+Without SLOW_TESTS, test suite runs in ~700ms; with SLOW_TESTS, it takes ~4s but runs all tests.
 - [ ] Move setInterval logic from extension.ts to terminal.ts.
 The terminal should be responsible for
   firing an event every second, _while_ the command runs.
 Add corresponding callback to TerminalEvents.
 - [ ] Add full and folded mode to the terminal.
 In the full mode, all the output is displayed.
 In